 A snack period may be offered at the discretion of the teacher.
 Students must bring their own snacks from home as they are not provided by the school.
 During the snack time, students must be in their seats.
 They may talk quietly with those sitting near them.
+Snack time is considered a working part of the day.
+Students may be asked to read or to complete other work during this time.
 Snacks should be nutritional (e.g., fruit, vegetables, cheese and crackers).
-Candy, pop/soda, and sweets are not encouraged.
+Candy, pop/soda, and sweets are not acceptable.